 Thus, taking the Palace on Wheels is great for those who want a hassle-free way to explore the country for the very first time.
 It’s perfect for those who are visiting the country alone and might get overwhelmed by the chaos.
 The tour’s hassle-free setup is also ideal for those who have a limited amount of time in the country but would like to take part in a week-long luxury tour to see more of the country of India.

 The Palace on Wheels journey will begin in New Delhi, India’s capital city.
 Upon arriving, guests are greeted with flower garlands hung over the neck along with a tikka, where a red dot is splotched into your forehead.
 A band playing lively local music can be heard in the background.
 Typical of each train stop, there is always a lot of welcome celebrations going on before you actually get on to the train.
 Before the journey starts, guests are treated on a short tour of the train.
 Guests are then led to their own rooms before the train departs later in the evening as you unpack.

 All in all, the Palace on Wheels India has a total of 14 coaches.
 The train interiors are lavishly decorated according to traditional Rajasthani designs reflecting glimpses of the earlier princely states.
 Each of the ornate carriages at the Palace on Wheels is named after the states of Rajasthan.
 Every carriage will have a carriage captain and an assistant who will take care of all the guests’ needs.
-The cabins are equipped with modern amenities such as Wi-Fi, satellite TV, private bathroom, and air conditioning.
-There are also two restaurant cars, a lounge area, well-stocked bar and a wellness center where guests can enjoy a spa package that could include massages and treatments.
+The cabins are equipped with modern amenities such as Wi-Fi, satellite TV, a private bathroom, and air conditioning.
+There are also two restaurant cars, a lounge area, a well-stocked bar, and a wellness center where guests can enjoy a spa package that could include massages and treatments.

 Palace on Wheels: Palace on Wheels Itinerary